Toowoomba Anglican School: History

 The school was founded in 1911 as The Toowoomba Grammar Preparatory School.
 Original enrolment comprised 17 boys.
 The school was founded and grew with a boarding focus to service the geographically isolated areas of Southern and Western Queensland.
 The focus on boarding has remained through the school's history.

 In 1927 the campus was expanded with the purchase of the adjacent Stoneleigh House, which was used for boarding students.
 In 1942–43 the School grounds were commandeered by the Army as a result of World War II, and the school was evacuated to Southport on the Gold Coast.
 In 1972 the enrolment was expanded to become co-educational.
 In 1986 Stoneleigh House was demolished to make room for sporting facilities.
 The turret (known as the Bell Tower) was salvaged through the efforts of the Past Students Association, and to this day is sited between the sporting ovals that replaced Stoneleigh.

 In 2001 the school's board was subject of a civil case, S v Corporation of the Synod of the Diocese of Brisbane [2001] QSC 473, involving sexual offending by a housemaster in the 1990s.
 The events later formed the basis of the 2017 film Don't Tell.

 Heads of school

+The following is a lead of heads of the school: